wikimedia/wmfdata-python/to-do.md

     * Accept `date_col` and `index_col` parameters
 * Add a utility for fetching lists of wikis (e.g. for passing multiple databases to `mariadb.run()`)
 * Add a utility to convert between various date representations (MediaWiki, Hive, etc)
-* Add a function that quickly adds a button to toggle off the raw code (along [these lines](https://chris-said.io/2016/02/13/how-to-make-polished-jupyter-presentations-with-optional-code-visibility/))
+* Update `hive.load_csv` to drop the table if it already exists, so the passed fieldspec is always used